BBC Scotland (TV channel)

-BBC Scotland (also referred to as the BBC Scotland channel) is a British English language free-to-air public broadcast television channel that is under the BBC Scotland division of the BBC.
+BBC Scotland (also referred to as the BBC Scotland channel) is a Scottish local free-to-air public broadcast television channel owned and operated by the BBC Scotland division of the BBC.
 It airs a nightly lineup of entirely Scottish programming.
 The channel launched 24 February 2019, replacing the BBC Two Scotland opt-out of BBC Two, but operating as an autonomous channel (displacing BBC Four on Freeview in Scotland).

 History

 As of 2017, BBC Scotland had operated regional variations of BBC One and BBC Two for the Scottish region, as well as the Gaelic channel BBC Alba.
 On 22 February 2017, BBC director general Lord Hall announced that the corporation planned to replace BBC Two Scotland with a new, part-time BBC Scotland television channel, focused exclusively on Scottish programming.
 A feature of the channel would be an hour-long 9:00 p.m. weeknight newscast produced from Scotland, covering national and international headlines from a Scottish perspective.
 The proposed newscast was compared to the frequent proposals for a Scotland opt-out of the BBC News at Six.
 Hall also announced that the BBC would increase its overall spending on factual and drama productions in Scotland by £20 million annually.

 Ofcom granted provisional approval to the new service in April 2018, but showed concerns for its proposal to only dedicate half of its lineup to new programmes (seeing it as removing potential opportunities for independent producers), and directed the BBC to ensure that the channel does not have an undue impact on competing news outlets (including newspapers and other broadcasters, with the former expressing concern that the BBC would poach employees from newspapers to build its expanded Scotland news operation).
 Ofcom granted final approval to the service in June 2018: the BBC subsequently announced a planned launch for February 2019.
 The channel will be allocated £32 million in annual funding.

 In preparation for the launch of the new channel, BBC Two Scotland was discontinued and replaced by the networked version beginning 18 February.
 BBC Scotland launched 24 February at 7:00 p.m.; it signed on with an introductory video, featuring a performance of "Miracle" by the Scottish synthpop group Chvrches, accompanied by the BBC Scottish Symphony Orchestra.
 Its first programme was a variety special (A Night at the Theatre) hosted by comedian Iain Stirling.
 Opening night programming also included the broadcast television premiere of the documentary Nae Pasaran, the one-off Burnistoun special Burnistoun Tunes In, and the ninth and final series premiere of Still Game.
 Viewership peaked at 700,000.